pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

     ./release_binaries/poktroll_darwin_arm64 start
     ```

-13. Observe the behavior.
+13. Observe the output.
 Your node should go through the upgrade process and start using the new version.

 ### DevNet